arv-sajeev/EDpAT/sample_tests/README.md

 	1. note down the interface names, IP addresses and MAC addresses with each interface you will need them to create the sample packets
 1. make sure you are connected to an external network via wifi or ethernet
 1. run the `arp -v` command to get entries of the arp table, with this you can find the default gateway and the interface that is connected to it
+1. Use these details to update system specific information in the include file `header.txt`

 ## 2. The ethernet frame format
 1. The following is the frame structure of the typical ethernet II frame in the data-link layer